Updated: Feb 10

 Gold by Month

-Equity markets and risk assets are generally attracting bids in this way – as the last chance saloon for fund managers to achieve yield from investment in an environment without any.
+Equity markets and risk assets are generally attracting bids in this way – as the last chance saloon for fund managers to achieve return/yield from investment in an environment without any.

 Part of this problem is the implicit promise in the backstopping of risk in the global financial system, an implicit promise that emerged in the 90’s until a full blown backstop of risk was demonstrated - with immense moral hazard - in the 2008 global financial crisis.